SAP-samples/cap-service-integration-codejam/exercises/04-understand-service-mocking/README.md

 ## Take a naïve approach to incorporating the external service

 Let's try an experiment.
-Just for a moment, let's take a naïve approach to bringing in this external service into our own basic service, without thinking too much about it.
+Just for a moment, let's take a naïve approach to bringing this external service into our own basic service, without thinking too much about it.
 How might that look?

 👉 Extend the `srv/incidents-service.cds` file as follows: